ryan-roemer/loose-bits/_posts/2012-08-01-nodejs-read-write-streams.md

 Streams are an abstract interface for data objects in Node.js which can be readable and/or writable.
 Some examples of implementing classes in the Node.js core library include HTTP, HTTPS, file I/O, and stdout.
+Some of the advantages of streams over callback-style bindings include:

+* Often much less code for the actual binding (can just push into a `pipe()`).
+* Streams can handle pausing / resuming of data flows.
+* Can immediately process data and re-emit it to another stream (unless the data requires having **all** of it first, in which case you can't avoid buffering).
+* Works well with a lot of the Node.js core library that already implements streams.

 For a brief example, say we create a download client to retrieve a web page and write it to a file, our code (ignoring error-handling) could